laddge/tanuky/README.md

 First release

 ## License
-This plugin is under the MIT-License.
+This project is under the MIT-License.
 See also [LICENSE](LICENSE).

 ## Author